nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 It automatically downloads the container and stores it in the `$HOME/.nextflow` folder.

-The command `info` can be used to show the project information:
+The nextflow `info` command can be used to show the project information:

 ```bash
 nextflow info nextflow-io/rnaseq-nf